-October marks the start of Spina Bifida Awareness Month, promoting the awareness and prevention of Spina Bifida.
-Each October we take time to promote spina bifida awareness, share information about it, and provide greater information on the best ways for those with spina bifida deal with their urologic conditions.
+October marks the start of Spina Bifida Awareness Month.
+Each October, 180 Medical takes time to promote spina bifida awareness, share information about it, and provide greater information on the best ways for those with spina bifida to deal with their urologic conditions.

 What is Spina Bifida?